paulnorthrop/evmissing/README.md

 the presence of missing values.
 Example datasets containing missing values are provided.

-The `evmissing` package was created to accompany the research paper [Simpson, E. S. and Northrop, P. J. (2025) Accounting for missing data when modelling block maxima](https://arxiv.org/abs/2512.15429).
+The `evmissing` package was created to accompany Simpson and Northrop (2025).

 ## An example